Dmdv/modern-go-bootstrap/README.md

 This repository tries to collect the best practices of application development using Go language.
 In addition to the language specific details, it also implements various language independent practices.

-Some areas Modern Go Application touches:
+Some areas Modern Go Boostrap touches:

 - architecture
 - package structure